mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 know, encounter.
 And, um, so I want to start with that theme and I want to ask you about the challenge that you see, or the challenges that you see that, uh, engineering teams face nowadays, with really moving fast.
 Right?
-So there's like this accelerate the book, for example, there, the Durham metrics, the many other metrics around code velocity.
+So there's like this accelerate the book, for example, there, the DORA metrics, the many other metrics around code velocity.
 So it's apparently something that we want to do, right?
 We want to move fast.
 We want to be productive, but what are the challenges and how can we actually achieve that?